StacAttacc/flutter-and-dart-abridged/FLUTTER_ABRIDGED/2-WhyFlutterLooksSoWeirdAndOverwhelming.md

             DartExample(this.someProperty, this.anotherProperty);
         }

 That basically did the same thing as that long ass java class.
-Quick and efficient (twss roflmao) In spirit of that quick and efficient mindset, you will often see flutter code like this
+Quick and efficient (twss roflmao).
+In spirit of that quick and efficient mindset, you will often see flutter code like this

         SomeWidget aaaaaaaaaaaaaaaaaaaaaaaaaaa {